python/cpython/Doc/c-api/code.rst

    (including whether a callback is invoked or not), it does not change the semantics of the Python code being executed.

-   If the callback returns with an exception set, it must return ``-1``; this exception will be printed as an unraisable exception using :c:func:`PyErr_WriteUnraisable`.
-Otherwise it should return ``0``.
+   If the callback sets an exception, it must return ``-1``; this exception will be printed as an unraisable exception using :c:func:`PyErr_WriteUnraisable`.
+   Otherwise (including if an exception was already set on entry to the callback) it should return ``0``.

    .. versionadded:: 3.12